wtfshenei/hacking_minigame/README.md

 - The GM can enter the secret `agartha` command in terminal to tweak game settings at any moment.
 - The victory code is displayed only for a limited duration — be quick to write it down.
 - Use `shuffle_commands.py` to make each run more unpredictable.
+- Start the game by opening a terminal and typing `python hack_game.py`.

 ---